vmspike/pi-tools/pi-reset/README.md

         additional binaries will be available on ramdisk (coreutils, libs and others) so final rootfs will consume more RAM.
         Some low RAM hosts or big images may be unable to reset with this option.
-        Approximatelly the image pack compressed by xz should be less than RAM size minus ~100MB.
+        Approximately the image pack compressed by xz should be less than RAM size minus ~100MB.

     --allow-unverified-https 0|1
         If 1 ignore TLS cert for image downloading.
 It forces to use --no-check-certificate wget option.